DanMyers300/averydavis.me/src/content/pages/success.md

 ---
-title: $$
+title: Success
 ---

-We appreciate your business!
-If you have any questions, please email us!
+Your request has been sent!
+Please refer to your email for further communication.